Jee-King/starter-aca/content/publication/ICCV21_FE108_Tracking/index.md

   - Baocai Yin
   - Bo Dong
 publication: IEEE International Conference on Computer Vision
-publication_short: "*CVPR*"
+publication_short: "*ICCV*"
-abstract: Event-based cameras bring a unique capability to tracking, being able to function in challenging real-world conditions as a direct result of their high temporal resolution and high dynamic range.
-These imagers capture events asynchronously that encode rich temporal and spatial information.
-However, effectively extracting this information from events remains an open challenge.
-In this work, we propose a spiking transformer network, STNet, for single object tracking.
-STNet dynamically extracts and fuses information from both temporal and spatial domains.
-In particular, the proposed architecture features a transformer module to provide global spatial information and a spiking neural network (SNN) module for extracting temporal cues.
-The spiking threshold of the SNN module is dynamically adjusted based on the statistical cues of the spatial information, which we find essential in providing robust SNN features.
-We fuse both feature branches dynamically with a novel cross-domain attention fusion algorithm.
-Extensive experiments on two event-based datasets, FE240hz and EED, validate that the proposed STNet outperforms existing state-of-the-art methods in both tracking accuracy and speed with a significant margin.
+abstract: Inspired by the complementarity between conventional frame-based and bio-inspired event-based cameras, we propose a multi-modal based approach to fuse visual cues from the frame- and event-domain to enhance the single object tracking performance, especially in degraded conditions (e.g., scenes with high dynamic range, low light, and fastmotion objects).
+The proposed approach can effectively and adaptively combine meaningful information from both domains.
+Our approach’s effectiveness is enforced by a novel designed cross-domain attention schemes, which can effectively enhance features based on self- and cross-domain attention schemes; The adaptiveness is guarded by a specially designed weighting scheme, which can adaptively balance the contribution of the two domains.
+To exploit event-based visual cues in single-object tracking, we construct a largescale frame-event-based dataset, which we subsequently employ to train a novel frame-event fusion based model.
+Extensive experiments show that the proposed approach outperforms state-of-the-art frame-based tracking methods by at least 10.4% and 11.9% in terms of representative success rate and precision rate, respectively.
+Besides, the effectiveness of each key component of our approach is evidenced by our thorough ablation study.
 draft: false
 featured: false
 image: